dqbui/luatsu/createaccount.api.md

 **`Parameters`** _(all of them are required)_

-_You should do these requests asynchronously via ajax and the API it is a post request_

 **firstname**: The string for the first name of the user

 **lastname**: A string for the last name of the user